The Arch, near Aberystwyth

 There are still some blocks of larch and Douglas fir here which were planted by the Forestry Commission in the 1970s.
 These conifer trees will gradually be removed as part of an ancient woodland restoration programme.

-The trails around the lower woodland (Coed Dolgoed) follow easy access paths which are suitable for wheelchairs and pushchairs.
+The two trails around the lower woodland (Coed Dolgoed) follow level paths.

 Coed y Bont community woodland is 6 miles north of Tregaron.